pentora-ai/pentora/docs/docs/concepts/overview.md

 ```

 - No daemon required
-- Results written to workspace
+- Results written to storage
 - Progress displayed in terminal
 - Suitable for manual operations